dmbarbour/glas/docs/GlasApps.md

 ### Testing

-Aside from automated testing described in [the design doc](GlasDesign.md), we can add assertions to programs as annotations.
-Similar to logging and profiling, tests could be associated with static channels to support configuration (e.g. enable, disable, random testing), and it can be useful to support continuous testing over the course of an operation.
+Aside from automated testing described in [the design doc](GlasDesign.md), it can be useful to add assertions to programs as annotations.
+Similar to logging and profiling, tests could be associated with static channels to support configuration (e.g. test frequency, disable after so many tests, etc.), and it can be useful to support continuous testing over the course of an operation.

         # viable syntax
         test(chan, property, message) { operation }